somedatapacket/docs.humio.com/content/using-humio/events.md

 ### Field: @timestamp {#timestamp}

-The timestamp of an event is represented in the `@timestamp` attribute.
+The timestamp of an event is represented in the `@timestamp` field.
+This field defines where the event is stored in the Humio's database, and is what defined wether an event is included in search results when searching a time range.

+It needs [special treatment when parsing incoming data]({{< ref "creating-a-parser.md#parsing-timestamps">}}) at ingest time.

 ### Field: #repo {#repo}